-The Stoics had a formal name for it: premeditatio malorum — the premeditation of adversity, or what's sometimes called negative visualisation.
+I did not know the Latin for it at the time, but what I had been doing has a formal Stoic name: premeditatio malorum, the premeditation of adversity, sometimes called negative visualisation.
 The idea is simple.
-Before the day hits you, you imagine what might go wrong.
+Before the difficulty hits you, you imagine what might go wrong.
 Not to catastrophise.
 Not to rehearse suffering in advance.
-But to arrive at the difficulty prepared, rather than ambushed.
+But to arrive at the difficulty prepared rather than ambushed.

 Marcus Aurelius opens Book 2 of the Meditations with it: